LEBaldy/graduation-calculator/README.md

 ###   Distribution:

 This code will not work locally without the nessasary .json file, but for security reasons, it will not be publically made available.
 However, the code will be hosted shortly on the [Exponential Idle Discord](https://discord.gg/S9UheTC) for use.
-If you want usage without going through the bot you can message me for me to run it locally.
+If you want usage without going through the bot you can use the [Web Version](https://replit.com/@LEBaldy2002/gradcalc).

 ###   License